david thompson painting

 • What questions should I ask an apartment painting company?

-• Are you a licensed contractor in my state?
+• Are you licensed to work in this state?

-• What quality of paint will you use?
+• What quality or brand of paint do you plan to use?

-• Do you offer a warranty in writing?
+• Do you offer a written warranty for your work?

 • What factors affect the estimate for painting an apartment?